 These financial statements are presented in the Ringgit Malaysia ("RM"), which is the Group's and the Company's functional and presentation currency.

 (a) Standards issued and effective

-On 1 July 2019, the Company has also adopted the following new and amended MFRSs which are mandatory for annual financial periods beginning on or after 1 January 2019.
+On 1 July 2020, the Group and the Company has adopted the following new and amended MFRSs which are mandatory for annual financial periods beginning on or after 1 January 2020.